ai-se/leaner/README.md

 + Decades of research, data mining is simple.
 Much to much made of the complexity of data mining when the truth is, it is much simpler than that (particulalry in the arena of statistical comparisons).
++ Many books offer small examples of different kinds of data miners.
-+ Seeing  a new synthesis.
+  Wanted something different- something that draws all the methods together.
+Seeing  a new synthesis.
 Not some increasing focus on one discipline but building tools that work on many fields.
 Look closer at the pieces top build a new toolkit whose whole is more than the parts.
 + My students can, after 6 to 12 weeks, build and modify start of the art devices.